-22. What are the exact steps a family must go through to access the fair hearing/appeal process in Kentucky?
+22. What steps does a family go through to appeal an adoption assistance decision in Kentucky?

-Adoptive parents have the right to request a fair hearing any time the Cabinet for Health and Family Services Department of Community Based Services (DCBS) makes a decision affecting their child’s adoption assistance benefits.
-Requests for fair hearing must be made in writing within thirty days from the date of the disputed agency decision or action.
-The SSW sends along with the notice the DPP-154, Service Appeal Request informing the family of their right to file a service appeal as outlined in SOP 1.5 Service Appeals.
-A request for hearing shall be made by an adoptive parent within 30 days of notice of action.
+Adoptive parents have the right to request a fair hearing any time the Department of Community Based Services (DCBS) makes a decision affecting their child’s adoption assistance benefits.
+Requests for fair hearing must be made in writing within 30 days from the date of the disputed agency decision or action.
+With any agency decision on adoption assistance, the SSW will send the family the DPP-154, Service Appeal Request, which informs the family of their right to file a service appeal as outlined in SOP 1.5 Service Appeals.

 Office of Performance Enhancement

 275 East Main Street, 3E-K

 Those who need V/TDD services, should call the Office of the Ombudsman at 800-372-2973.

 Once the hearing request has been received, a hearing officer conducts the hearing and any pre-hearing conferences (an opportunity for mediation and possible settlement).